-The word for "servant" can also mean "slave" and refers to a person who works for another person, either by choice or by force.
-The surrounding text usually makes it clear whether a person is a servant or a slave.
+The term "serve" generally means to do work, and the concept can be applied in a wide variety of contexts.
+The term refers to a person who works for (or obeys) another person, either by choice or by force.
+In the Bible, any of the following people might be called a "servant:" a slave, a young female worker, a young male worker, someone who obeys God, and others.
+In biblical times, there was less of a difference between a "servant" and a "slave" than there is today.
+Both servants and slaves were an important part of a household, and many servants were treated almost like members of the family.
+Sometimes a servant would choose to become a lifetime servant to his master.

-- In Bible times, there was less of a difference between a servant and a slave than there is today.
-Both servants and slaves were an important part of their master's household and many were treated almost like members of the family.
-Sometimes a servant would choose to become a lifetime servant to his master. - A slave was a kind of servant who was the property of the person he worked for.
+- A slave was a kind of servant who was the property of the person he worked for.
 The person who bought a slave was called his "owner" or "master."
-Some masters treated their slaves very cruelly, while other masters treated their slaves very well, as a servant who was a valued member of the household. - In ancient times, some people willingly became slaves to a person they owed money to in order to pay off their debt to that person. - In the Bible, the phrase "I am your servant" was used as a sign of respect and service to a person of higher rank, such as a king.
-It did not mean that the person speaking was an actual servant. - In the Old Testament, God's prophets and other people who worshiped God were often referred to as his "servants." - In the New Testament, people who obeyed God through faith in Christ were often called his "servants." - Christians are also called "slaves to righteousness," which is a metaphor that compares the commitment to obey God to a slave's commitment to obey his master.
+Some masters treated their slaves very cruelly, while other masters treated their slaves very well, as a servant who was a valued member of the household. - In ancient times, some people willingly became slaves to a person they owed money to in order to pay off their debt to that person. - In the context of a person serving guests, this term means "care for" or "serve food to" or "provide food for."
+When Jesus told the disciples to "serve" the fish to the people, this could be translated as, "distribute" or "hand out" or "give." - In the Bible, the phrase "I am your servant" was used as a sign of respect and service to a person of higher rank, such as a king.
+It did not mean that the person speaking was an actual servant. - The term "serve" can also be translated as "minister to" or "work for" or "take care of" or "obey," depending on the context. - In the Old Testament, God's prophets and other people who worshiped God were often referred to as his "servants." - To "serve God" can be translated as to "worship and obey God" or to "do the work that God has commanded." - In the New Testament, people who obeyed God through faith in Christ were often called his "servants." - To "serve tables" means to bring food to people who are sitting at tables, or more generally, to "distribute food." - People who teach others about God are said to serve both God and the ones they are teaching. - The apostle Paul wrote to the Corinthian Christians about how they used to "serve" the old covenant.
+This refers to obeying the laws of Moses.
+Now they "serve" the new covenant.
+That is, because of Jesus' sacrifice on the cross, believers in Jesus are enabled by the Holy Spirit to please God and live holy lives. - Paul talks about their actions in terms of their "service" to either the old or new covenant.
+This could be translated as "serving" or "obeying" or "devotion to."